stibu81/fisdata/README.md

 #> 1 FALSE  510030   Cuche Didier SUI    AL     Head  11795
 ```

-The result includes the Competitor-ID, which is required as input in
+The result includes the `competitor_id`, which is required as input in
 order to query an athlete’s results.

 With the object returned by `query_athletes()`, it is now possible to